WHAT IS A TRUNK SHOW?

 The most important thing to remember when shopping for a gown is to keep an open mind and try on a variety of styles and silhouettes.
 In the end, you want to feel beautiful and comfortable.

 Here are some general guidelines to help you select the perfect gown for you.

-- If you have an hourglass or “curvy” figure, an A-line gown with a dropped waist and a sweetheart neckline is the perfect formula to flatter your figure.
-This shape will beautifully show off your waist and chest.
+- If you have an hourglass or “curvy” figure, most dresses will look good on your body, but an A-line gown with a dropped waist and a sweetheart neckline is the perfect formula to flatter your figure.
+This shape will beautifully show off the contrast between your waist, hips, and bust.

 - If you are petite, you’ll want to keep it simple by wearing a stunning sheath or modified A-line gown.
 Your small frame can get lost in a larger, more elaborate gown.

 - If you are pear shaped, you’ll want to stay away from sheath gowns and go for a gown that focuses on the top half of your body, such as a strapless ball gown or an empire waist gown.

 - If you have a short waist, choose a gown that will make your body appear longer.
 Something fitted through the bodice, such as a dropped-waist silhouette will look gorgeous on you.

 - If you have a voluptuous figure, try an A-line dress which is the easiest silhouette for most women to wear.
 You also have an option of a ball gown which brings the attention away from your lower half.
 Don’t be afraid to try a strapless dress, with the correct supportive undergarments, you will look fabulous!